Making The AppointmentPosted on October 8th, 2016

 You have a small time window of opportunity.
 At the end of the call the customer will either agree to take it further or put the phone down.

 Obviously it’s best if you have a name of the person to talk to.
-If you don’t, ask the switchboard who is in charge of or responsible for, say, sales training.
+If you don’t, ask reception who is in charge of or responsible for, say, sales training.
 Establish the name of your customer, including his or her first name.
 Not Mr Davidson, but John Davidson.

 If the receptionist on the switchboard says ‘I don’t know’ or ‘I’m new here’, ask to be put through to the sales department or to customer service.
 Whatever you sell, they are usually helpful and courteous and will guide you in the right direction.